Khyri Thornton: Detroit Lions

 On October 25, 2015, Thornton was claimed off waivers by the Detroit Lions.

 During the 2016 season, Thornton played in 13 games for the Lions, starting 6 and recording 18 tackles and a sack.
 Thornton took over as a starting defensive tackle for the Lions midseason due to struggles from Tyrunn Walker, but eventually lost his starting job to rookie A'Shawn Robinson and became a rotational defensive tackle.

 On March 7, 2017, Thornton signed a two-year contract extension with the Lions.
 On June 20, 2017, Thornton was suspended the first six games of the 2017 season for violating the league's policy on substances of abuse.
 He was reinstated from suspension on October 16, 2017.
 On November 21, 2017, Thornton was released by the Lions.

 New York Giants

 On November 29, 2017, Thornton signed with the New York Giants.
 He was released on December 12, 2017.

 Thornton was suspended 10 weeks by the NFL on December 23, 2017, which was served over the final two weeks of the 2017 season and the first eight weeks of the 2018 season.
 He was reinstated from suspension on October 30, 2018.

 St. Louis BattleHawks

-In October 2019, Thornton was selected by the St. Louis BattleHawks in the 2020 XFL Draft.
+In October 2019, Thornton was selected by the St. Louis BattleHawks of the XFL in the 2020 XFL draft.
 He was placed on injured reserve on December 18, 2019.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Toronto Argonauts

-Thornton signed with the Toronto Argonauts on February 2, 2021.
+Thornton signed with the Toronto Argonauts of the Canadian Football League on February 2, 2021.
 He was placed on the suspended list on July 20, 2021.
+He was released on February 14, 2023.